AElgamal5/Booky/README.md

 # Booky

-## Simple CURD App to make book list
+## Simple CURD App to make book list using vanilla JavaScript

 Used :